Three Rs (animal research): Alternatives

+In vitro testing

 Human cells and tissues cultured in the lab are used to make in vitro models, which provide a better representation of human biology.
-They are already taking over for animals in toxicity and drug screening.
+They are already taking over for animals in toxicity and drug discovery.

+In silico testing

+In silico testing uses computer simulations, algorithms, and predictive models to study biological processes, chemical interactions, and drug effects.